Mid magdalena valley

 Great bird activity to your list !

-Travelling from the city of Medellin, we can reach this exuberant region, which is crossed by the Colombia’s main River “Rio Magdalena” flowing between the central and eastern mountain ranges toward Caribbean Sea.
+Travelling from the city of Medellín, we can reach this exuberant region, which is crossed by the Colombia’s main River “Rio Magdalena” flowing between the central and eastern mountain ranges toward the Caribbean Sea.

-Its astonishing avifauna is represented for some of the central- American species such as Bare-crowned Antbird, Black Antshrike and Black Oropendola finding its South American limit in this ecosystem.
+Its astonishing avifauna is represented for some Central- American species such as Bare-crowned Antbird, Black Antshrike and Black Oropendola finding its South American limit in this ecosystem.
 Some species from Chocó region are also found here.

 Cañón Del Río Claro: Full of flora and fauna and its clear river “Rio Claro”, which during millions of years open up way through high slopes of limestone to form the bigger marble canyon existing in Colombia.
 Let’s take a breath with: